 The construction of the Governor’s Palace began in 1892 at the time of the Governor Lajos Batthyány.
 It is based on the design of one of the leading Hungarian architects of the time, Alajos Hauszmann, who had already proved himself on the project of the King’s Palace and the Parliament building in Budapest.

 Rijeka offers many different kinds of accommodation.
-You can stay in luxury hotels with high quality service, or in private houses, apartments, villas, rooms… You can also stay in a camp or if you wish to get to know, at close range and in the appropriate way, authentic life in Kvarner destinations and rest in private accommodation, just in the way you had imagined?
-All this and a lot more is provided in facilities labelled Kvarner Family.
+You can stay in luxury hotels with high-quality service, or in private houses, apartments, villas, rooms… You can also stay in a camp or if you wish to get to know, at close range and in the appropriate way, authentic life in Kvarner destinations and rest, in private accommodation.
+All this and a lot more is provided in facilities labeled Kvarner Family.

 Visiting restaurants is one of the most pleasant ways of getting to know new places, and Rijeka offers many to choose from.
 Taste their fish, meat and vegetarian dishes as well as their exotic specialties.

-Sky Bar is in the centre of Rijeka with a magical view of Korzo, Rijeka and the quayside; you need to take the lift to the rooftop of Korzo 11.
-They serve the excellent coffee, refreshing smoothes made from natural fruits, a wide selection of beers and soft drinks.
+Sky Bar is in the center of Rijeka with a magical view of Korzo, Rijeka and the quayside.
+You’ll need to take the lift to the rooftop of Korzo 11.
+They serve the excellent coffee, refreshing smoothies made from natural fruits, a wide selection of beers and soft drinks.

-Rakhia Bar is the first rakija bar in Rijeka with over 50 kinds of Croatia’s well-known spirit.
-It is located in the centre in the Old Town.
+Rakhia Bar is the first rakija bar in Rijeka with over 50 kinds of Croatia’s well-known drinks.
+It is located in the center in the Old Town.

 Modesto is a small cafe located in the Old Town, between St Vitus Cathedral and the leaning tower.
 It exudes a friendly atmosphere where people can relax and chill.
 At the weekends this café hangout transforms into a night bar open until 2 am with interesting lighting, plenty of space, a DJ who plays everything.